LIAMLEELYM/resume/README.md

 - Employed history data and market trends to generate reliable sales forecasts, consistently achieving around 80% accuracy rate in monthly sales demand predictions.
 - Regularly prepared comprehensive reports on sales performance, campaign results, and key metrics.
 Identifying bottlenecks and inefficiencies in the sales process.
 - Collaborated cross-functionally with product, marketing, and sales teams to develop effective go-to-market models for new products and campaigns.
 Ensure the campaigns' timely delivery within budget constraints and provide support for the expansion of operation and sales solutions.

+## PUBLICATIONS
+**User Acceptance of Blockchain Technology in Financial Applications: Information Security, Technology Awareness and Privacy Aspects @MDPI
+The research investigated the factors that influence customer acceptance of blockchain technology in financial applications.
+The findings provide valuable insights that can help increase people's adoption and use of blockchain-powered financial services.

 ## ENTREPRENEURIAL EXPERIENCE
 **Founder, Product Operation & Digital Marketing @ FOEDUS TRADING LTD (_September 2020 - March 2021_)**